Clinical Trials (PDQ®)

 - Karnofsky/Lansky performance score less than 70 percent.

-- Active CNS malignancy; however, patients with a history of positive CSF cytology that has become negative with intrathecal chemotherapy are eligible.
+- Active central nervous system (CNS) malignancy; however, patients with a history of positive Cerebrospinal fluid (CSF) cytology that has become negative with intrathecal chemotherapy are eligible.

 - Uncontrolled bacterial, viral or fungal infection (currently taking medication and with progression or no clinical improvement).

-- Active CMV retinitis or other CMV-related organ dysfunction.
+- Active Cytomegalovirus (CMV) retinitis or other CMV-related organ dysfunction.

 - AIDS related syndromes or symptoms that pose a perceived excessive risk for transplantation-related morbidity as determined by the principal investigator.